GNUqb114514/nvimconf/README.md

   > because you'll probably press it after pressing `<F5>`
   > to start debugging, or other debugging keys
   > rather than other keys like `<leader>th` (for fuzzy finding help tags).

+## FAQ

+Here are some questions that you may ask.

+> **F**requently **A**sked **Q**uestions, of course.

+### Why not [LazyVim](https://github.com/LazyVim/LazyVim) or sth else?

+1. I want a lightweight config, but they're almost always contains a lot of plugins that I don't want.
+2. Instead learn exist mappings, I would define my own.
+It's obviously that custom things always easy to remember than existing things to who made it custom.

+> Okay, to be honest in fact I just hate start screen plugins.

+### Why not use a start screen plugin, like [dashboard-nvim](https://github.com/nvimdev/dashboard-nvim)?

+Because:
+1. the features they provided does not useful for me. e.g. for things defined in LazyVim:
+   - to find a file I can use [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim);
+   - to create a file I can `nvim {newfilename}`;
+   - pick recent file means work starts from previous edited project, but for me I know what project I just write;
+   - it's horrible to find texts without opening any file;
+   - to open a config I can `nvim {path}`;
+   - no need for restore sessions;
+   - for lazy.nvim palette I can `:Lazy`.
+2. they hid poor Uganda children-related things.